-When asked by the Lord Chancellor, the JAC takes part in the selection of senior judicial roles.
+When asked by the Lord Chancellor, the JAC takes part in selection for judicial roles.
 You can read about some of these roles on the judiciary website:

 Selecting people for senior judicial roles